 Thankfully, it hasn’t made me feel or act any different.

 It is a taboo subject.
 Something that is meant to happen when you are getting older, and who really wants to do that?!
-So when it happens in your 30’s, or younger, it can feel a bit embarrassing.
+So when it happens in your 30’s, or at a younger age, it can feel a bit embarrassing.
 I’ve found that talking about it openly has really helped.
 Not only to break the taboo, but trying to hide it can be worse than having a slightly awkward conversation with your hairdresser when they ask if you’re having more children.

 Each day I have to take HRT gel.
 This is a gel that goes on my arms and legs.
 There are pills you can take too, however, when you are young it’s better to be on the gel as it’s likely that I’ll be on it for 20 years.
-The pills bypass the liver, which wouldn’t be good for that length of time.
+The pills bypass the liver, which can be tolerated for short time but wouldn’t be good for that length of time.
+Read here

 The gel is okay.
 I mean, I forget to take it sometimes, just like I used to forget the pill.
 So I really had to find a way to embed it into my routine, both night and day.
 After the shower in the morning and right before I get in bed at night.